On Spatial Conditioning of the Spectrum of Discrete Random Schr\"odinger Operators: Main Results

 We use $\mf R(z,T):=(T-z)^{-1}$ to denote the resolvent of $T$ for all $z\in\mbb C\setminus\si(T)$.
 If $\la$ is an isolated eigenvalue of $T$, then we let

-denote $\la$'s algebraic multiplicity, where $\dim$ denotes the dimension of a linear space, $\mr{rg}$ denotes the range of an operator, and $\Ga_\la$ denotes a Jordan curve that encloses $\la$ and excludes the remainder of $T$'s spectrum. \end{notation}
+denote the algebraic multiplicity of $\la$, where $\dim$ denotes the dimension of a linear space, $\mr{rg}$ denotes the range of an operator, and $\Ga_\la$ denotes a Jordan curve that encloses $\la$ and excludes the remainder of the spectrum of $T$. \end{notation}